yunojuno-archive/yunojuno-conversations-test/README.md

 What you will find below is an isolated piece of functionality from our platform.
 This is how freelancers and employers communicate with each other.

-## Taking part

-You will need NodeJS installed on your system.
-In addition to that
+As with most modern front-end systems we require Node to be installed on your system.

 ## Sources
 In the `yunojuno-conversations` directory you will see a package.json, run `npm install` from this directory to install the required packages.

 ## Tooling
-You will also need Gulp, which if you haven’t already needs to be installed via `nam install -g gulp-cli`.
+You will also need Gulp, which if you haven’t already needs to be installed via `npm install -g gulp-cli`.

 We use karma test-runner and the jasmine test framework, you will find a starter test in `js/tests/`